 How to figure out if you're eligible for money in the Equifax settlement

-First things first: Before you start spending the extra cash in your head, figure out whether you're one of the estimated 147 million Americans entitled to a portion of the up to $425 million in compensation stemming from Equifax's massive 2017 data breach.
-The credit reporting company this week agreed to pay $700 million for claims tied to the hack, which occurred after Equifax botched a software update.
+First things first: Before you start spending the extra cash in your head, figure out whether you're one of the estimated 147 million Americans entitled to a portion of nearly $425 million in compensation stemming from Equifax's massive 2017 data breach.
+The credit reporting company this week agreed to pay $700 million for claims tied to the hack, which occurred after Equifax botched a software update, and up to $425 million of the total can be claimed directly by consumers.

-If you'd rather mail your claim, you can download a designated form, which can be filled out and sent with any supporting documents to:
+If you'd rather mail your claim, you can download and print a designated form, which can be filled out and sent with any supporting documents to:

 Equifax Data Breach Settlement Administrator